ajahne/blog/_drafts/2018-09-29-one-on-one-meeting-dos-and-donts-part1.md

 *In this two part series I will outline 10 Dos and Don'ts (five each) for one-on-one meetings based on my experience as an engineering manager and leader.*

 ---
+I have been conducting one-on-one meetings in various capacities and roles for over eight years.
+These meetings have evolved significantly over this time.
+I have made mistakes, learned, challenged myself, and grown tremendously as a manager and leader.

 During my first few years as a manager, I did many things right (_I hope_ :P) and many things wrong (_I know_) in my one-on-one meetings.
 Part 1 covers five one-on-one dos, while [Part 2]({{ site.baseurl }}{% post_url 2018-10-08-one-on-one-meeting-dos-and-donts-part2 %}) will dive into the don'ts.

 Let's grow!